ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

 To configure an edge with JumpCloud:

-1.Access the [ngrok Dashbord](https://dashboard.ngrok.com/) and sign in using your ngrok account.
+1. Access the [ngrok Dashboard](https://dashboard.ngrok.com/) and sign in using your ngrok account.

 1. On the left menu, click **Cloud Edge** and then click **Edges**.